-How to Create My Own Digital Assistant like Siri
+How to Create My Own Digital Assistant Like Siri for My App

 She has a silken voice, which sounds so sweet.
 And she is always ready to come to your aid: answer a question, suggest something, help as best as she is able to.
 And she has a wonderful name - Siri.